Muhammad Mushhood Ur Rehman (1), Junaid Kalia (2)

 Q is cerebral blood flow

-△P is pressure difference across the arterial and venous segment
+△P is the pressure difference across the arterial and venous segment

 R is resistance to flow